-16. As mentioned before, Article 4 of the draft states that its provisions shall be applied without prejudice to, inter alia, the principle of non-discrimination.

-17. Article 8 of the draft law lists the rights Romanians living abroad shall enjoy.
+- 16. As mentioned before, Article 4 of the draft states that its provisions shall be applied without prejudice to, inter alia, the principle of non-discrimination. - 17.
+Article 8 of the draft law lists the rights Romanians living abroad shall enjoy.
 To the extent that these rights are granted to Romanians living abroad only, the latter enjoy preferential treatment.
 In order for such treatment not to amount to discrimination, it requires an objective and reasonable justification as well as proportionality between the aim sought and the means employed.
-From Article 1, under a) of the draft it may be concluded that the objective and reasonable justification, and the aim sought, consist in the preservation, promotion and development of the cultural, ethnic, linguistic and religious identity of persons of Romanian ethnic origin and persons sharing a common Romanian cultural identity, residing outside Romanian borders.

-18. For the reasonability and proportionality of the preferential treatment, it is important that the second paragraph of Article 8 of the draft provides that "Any person pursuing his/her studies/teaching abroad in the Romanian language, can benefit, irrespective of his/her ethnic origin and with no discrimination whatsoever, at his/her request, of the rights mentioned in letters a)-e)."

-19. The general formulation of the rights under c)-e) raises certain doubts.
-These rights concern study facilities, scholarships and training in Romania "at all levels and forms of education", without any specific restriction to the Romanian language or culture.
-Moreover, according to paragraph 8 of Article 11 of the draft, Romanian students from abroad are also provided with free accommodation and other assistance during their study in Romania.
-It is not clear why a limitation of these facilities to Romanians living abroad and other persons who teach or study the Romanian language abroad would be justified, unless there is a clear link to the Romanian language or culture.
-These provisions of Article 8 of the draft will have to be specified or reconsidered.
-The same holds good, mutates mutandis, for the very broad formulation of Articles 12 and 13 of the draft, where there is no express link to the Romanian language and culture.

-20. In the Commission's opinion, furthermore, Article 11 § 8, providing for the free accommodation in student hostels and other facilities for those Romanians living abroad who wish to study or obtain training in Romania without requiring any further criteria, might lead to discriminatory practices in respect of Romanian students who would instead have to pay for accommodation and subsistence expenses.
+From Article 1, under a) of the draft it may be concluded that the objective and reasonable justification, and the aim sought, consist in the preservation, promotion and development of the cultural, ethnic, linguistic and religious identity of persons of Romanian ethnic origin and persons sharing a common Romanian cultural identity, residing outside Romanian borders. - 18.
+For the reasonability and proportionality of the preferential treatment, it is important that the second paragraph of Article 8 of the draft provides that "Any person pursuing his/her studies/teaching abroad in the Romanian language, can benefit, irrespective of his/her ethnic origin and with no discrimination whatsoever, at his/her request, of the rights mentioned in letters a)-e)." - 19.
+The general formulation of the rights under c)-e) raises the question of whether the grant of the facilities, scholarships and training "at all levels and forms of education" to Romanians living abroad and other persons who teach or study the Romanian language abroad would be justified, unless there is a clear link to the Romanian language or culture.
+The Commission notes in this respect that the draft law under consideration refers to education in the fields of Romanian language and culture. - 20.
+In the Commission's opinion, furthermore, Article 11 § 8, providing for the free accommodation in student hostels and other facilities for those Romanians living abroad who wish to study or obtain training in Romania without requiring any further criteria, might lead to discriminatory practices in respect of Romanian students who would instead have to pay for accommodation and subsistence expenses.
+It would therefore be appropriate to specify in the law that those free accommodation and other facilities will be granted on the same condition of low-income as it applies in respect of ordinary Romanian students.